What is COVID-19 Antibody Testing?

 Thanks to a partnership between Fisher-Titus, Family Health Services, and Huron County Public Health, Huron County residents ages 10 and up can receive a COVID-19 antibody test with no out-of-pocket cost.
 Testing will be offered in New London, Willard, and Norwalk between June 18 and June 29.
 Appointments are required, no walk-ins will be accepted, and you can schedule your testing by calling 419-663-7511.
 For those with insurance coverage, the insurance company will be billed so please have your insurance information ready when calling to register.

-Viral Testing vs. Antibody Testing
+What is Viral Testing vs. Antibody Testing?

 You likely are hearing about two types of testing for COVID-19.
 A direct test for the COVID 19 virus checks samples from your respiratory system (typically a nasal swab) to see if you are currently infected while a COVID 19 antibody test checks your blood for antibodies that formed when you have recovered indicating you had a past infection.

 If you are currently experiencing symptoms of COVID-19, your primary care provider can determine whether you may need a direct viral test for COVID-19.
 Fisher-Titus can test for current COVID-19 infections in-house, but testing requires an order from a physician and an appointment.
 We also offer Virtual Visits for COVID-19 screening and you can learn more about it at fishertitus.org/virtualvisits.